 [responsivevoice_button rate=”.8″ pitch=”1.2″ volume=”0.8″ voice=”US English Female” buttontext=”Listen to this”]Integrating your data – between multiple clouds, or from on-prem legacy systems to cloud?
 Connect applications, devices, people, and data with iPaaS for faster time to value.

-Businesses are operating in a hybrid, multi-cloud world, using hundreds of cloud tools to solve problems.
+Businesses are operating in a hybrid, multi-cloud world, using more than three cloud tools to solve problems.
 These applications are fragmented across different environments.
-When you bring two applications together and start passing data, you may realize there are some inconsistencies.
+When we bring two applications together and start passing data, we start experiencing inconsistencies.
 Sales team data and applications may not be consistent with the service team.
-How do you then connect various departments and processes to share data?
+How do we then connect various departments and processes to share data?
 We are living in an era of datafication and these connection bottlenecks can very well challenge business agility.

 Integration Platform as a Service (iPaaS), is a cloud-based solution delivered as a software service, that manages, develops and integrates data and applications from on-premises legacy systems and cloud to a single trusted system.

 Integration isn’t new.
 It has been around for a while.

 Earlier integration was about connecting application to application.

 Next-gen iPaaS has grown into a broader integration platform.
 Synchronizing data between on-premises ERP system to cloud or SaaS, and in-between clouds.
 It is transcending boundaries to adopt new trends – microservices based architecture, API integration, and cloud – to connect not only applications but also data, people, and devices with maximum flexibility and scalability.

 Not many years before, it was thought that cloud was the requiem for Extract-Transform-Load (ETL) and data integration.
 It’s certain now that data integration or ETL isn’t dead.
 In fact, it has become more complex and important in a world full of disparate and discreet data sources, diverse applications, and multiple clouds uses.